 As we already discussed, it is not enough just to keep playing.
-You need to stop and think what kind of mistakes are you making and how you can fix it.
+You need to stop and think about what kind of mistakes are you making and how you can fix it.
 Obviously, it will require some time away from the games, but it is totally worth it.

 In addition to this, you can study the best players in your games, see how they play in one area or another and compare their stats to yours.
-If you find some significant differences, it is likely you are making some mistakes if they have much bigger win rate and you should turn your attention to mastering this particular spot.
+If you find some significant differences, it is likely you are making some mistakes if they have a much bigger win rate and you should turn your attention to mastering this particular spot.

 Overall, it is clear that you need to keep constantly improving your game to reach success in poker.
 Therefore, implement these tips and find some more advanced ways to learn poker strategy!